Coach Ernie Pantusso

-Ernie Pantusso (or Pantuso), commonly known as "Coach", is a fictional character on the American television show Cheers, portrayed by Nicholas Colasanto between 1982 and 1985.
+Ernie Pantusso (or Pantuso), commonly known as "Coach", is a fictional character on the American television show Cheers, portrayed by Nicholas Colasanto from 1982 to 1985.
 Coach is Sam Malone's former baseball coach, who becomes a bartender at Cheers under Sam's ownership.
 He is not "worldly wise" but has some shred of wit.
-He also has a daughter, Lisa, who solely appeared in the episode "Coach's Daughter", from his late wife, Angela.
+He had a daughter, Lisa, who appeared in the episode "Coach's Daughter", by his late wife, Angela.

 While he last appeared in the cold opening of "Rescue Me", Colasanto's last filmed appearance as Coach was in the episode "Cheerio, Cheers".
 When Colasanto died in 1985, Coach was written out as deceased without cause of death stated.
-Woody Harrelson joined the cast as Colasanto's replacement in the fourth season of Cheers.
+Woody Harrelson joined the cast as Woody Boyd, a pen pal of Coach's who would end up replacing him as a bartender at Cheers for the remainder of the series.

 Casting

-Former umpire Ron Luciano auditioned for Coach Ernie Pantusso, but he failed to get the part because producers "wanted an experienced actor".
-Robert Prosky, who later appeared in the eleventh-season episode "Daddy's Little Middle-Aged Girl" (1992) as the character Rebecca Howe's Navy father, was offered the role of Coach, but he turned down the role.
-John Madden was also offered the role, but he turned it down as well.
-Therefore, the role was given to Nicholas Colasanto.
+Former umpire Ron Luciano auditioned for Coach Ernie Pantusso (or Pantuso), but he failed to get the part because producers "wanted an experienced actor".
+Robert Prosky, who later appeared in the eleventh-season episode "Daddy's Little Middle-Aged Girl" (1992) as the father of character Rebecca Howe, was originally offered the role of Coach, but he turned down the role.
+John Madden was also offered the role, but also turned it down.
+Therefore, the role went to Colasanto.

 According to Colasanto, Coach was nearly "child-like" and more of a surrogate "son" than a surrogate "father" to Sam Malone (Ted Danson), while Sam was more of a "father" to Coach for dependency on Sam's "moral support".
 Moreover, Coach was beloved by everyone and a good "lovable man".
 According to director and producer James Burrows, the character of Coach was much different from the actor Nick: Coach was slow, while Nick was sharp.